Skip to Main Content

 What to Watch for After Your Cat’s Dental Surgery

-Sutures may close gum tissue where teeth have been removed during your cat’s surgery.
-These sutures often dissolve on their own to avoid having another round of anesthesia for suture removal.
+Your vet may use sutures to close the gum tissue where teeth have been removed during your cat’s surgery.
+These sutures often dissolve on their own, so your cat will not need to be anesthetized again to have the sutures removed.
 Sometimes, gum tissue is left open to drain and heal independently.

 If your cat’s mouth tissue is infected, you may notice the following: